InterconnectedCollective/inco-packages/tests/e2e/README.md

 ## Tests included

-- Critical: Loads the home page, navigates to the About Us page, looks for Contributors list.
+- critical: Loads the home page, navigates to the About Us page, looks for Contributors list.
 Fails if it's unable to complete any of these steps.
-- Axe: Loads all pages listed in axe-test-data/scanpages.csv, and scans for any programmatically detectable accessibility failures.
+- axe: Loads all pages listed in axe-test-data/scanpages.csv, and scans for any programmatically detectable accessibility failures.
 Fails if it's unable to complete any of these steps, or if any WCAG failures are detected (A-level and AA-level failures only).

 ## Why?